 The Mets host hundreds of boys and girls for baseball clinics with the Junior Mets Clinics presented by Memorial Sloan Kettering Cancer Center.
 Mets players and coaches run the children through hitting, fielding and pitching drills at Citi Field.
 The kids receive Junior Mets t-shirts as well as tickets to a future game.
-It's a once-in-a-lifetime experience for the Junior Mets to learn baseball basics from infielder T.J.
-Rivera, pitcher Robert Gsellman or third-base coach Glenn Sherlock.
+It's a once-in-a-lifetime experience for the Junior Mets to learn baseball basics from pitchers Robert Gsellman and Seth Lugo or third-base coach Glenn Sherlock.
 The Mets work with local youth baseball organizations to select the participants.

 The Mets and infielder Wilmer Flores host children from Youth Enrichment Programs at select games through Friends of Flores presented by Konica Minolta.
 Each child that participates gets the opportunity to watch batting practice, play games at Kiddie Field and a meet and greet with Wilmer.
 The participants also receive an exclusive Friends of Flores t-shirt, teddy bear and a backpack from Konica Minolta and complimentary tickets to the game.
 The goal of the program is to impact the lives of children through sport and mentorship.

 The Mets and outfielder Michael Conforto host pediatric cancer patients from local hospitals at select games through Conforto Cares.
 The children are given a tour of Citi Field, the opportunity to take batting practice inside the Mets batting cages and to enjoy lunch with Michael.
 Each child is given a Conforto Cares t-shirt and a Mets gift bag.
 The program focuses on bringing awareness to pediatric cancer and the challenges that these children face every day.
 Michael will host kids at the ballpark as well as visit children and their families at hospitals throughout the city.